-All employees of the school who wish to take SPL must complete and submit the appropriate forms to their Headteacher, 8 weeks' prior to taking a period of SPL.
+All employees of the Trust who wish to take SPL must complete and submit the appropriate forms to their Headteacher/Principal, 8 weeks' prior to taking a period of SPL.
 A table explaining the required forms is available at the end of this policy.

-If the mother/main adopter works for the school they must complete the Form 1 Notice of Curtailment of Maternity Leave and Pay giving 8 weeks' notice of the date on which their maternity/adoption leave and pay is to end (or the date on which maternity/adoption pay is to end if s/he is not entitled to maternity/adoption leave).
-If the mother is only entitled to maternity allowance her notice of curtailment must be submitted to Jobcentre Plus.
+If the Parent A/main adopter works for the school/UTC, they must complete the Form 1 Notice of Curtailment of Maternity Leave and Pay giving 8 weeks' notice (or earlier where possible) of the date on which their maternity/adoption leave and pay is to end (or the date on which maternity/adoption pay is to end if s/he is not entitled to maternity/adoption leave).
+If the Parent A is only entitled to maternity allowance their notice of curtailment must be submitted to Jobcentre Plus.